eenikov/Arduino-based-bi-copter-experiments/README.md

 <img src="BiNano.jpg" width="600">

 ## Learning Goals
+- Obtain linaer dynamic models from input-output data.
+Examples inlucde autoregressive models with exogenous input (ARX), state space model based on N4SID subspace method.
-- Selection of bandwidth and amplitude of the test input that leads to be most relevant model.
+- Investigate the the effect of bandwidth and amplitude of the test input on the obtained model.
-- Seletion of a noise model and its order, i.e. how to  choose the model order using physical and numerical considerations
+- Evaluate different model orders using physical and numerical considerations (creiteria such as autocorrelelation and cross correlation of the resiudual)
-- Learn how to design closed-loop controllers using PID and state space-based approaches
+- Learn how to design closed-loop controllers using PID and state space-based approaches.

 ## Setup
 - [Bi-copter 3D printing instructions](https://www.youtube.com/watch?v=3kPK0pJ30wg)